 Hair Waste Regulations in the UK

-There are lots of regulation you should consult your waste broker with in regards to the way you dispose of your commercial waste.
+There are lots of regulations you should consult your waste broker with in regards to the way you dispose of your commercial waste.

 Here are three of the most notable hair waste regulations in the UK: